 - Hu Shih Hall

 - Jameson Hall

 - Mews Hall

-- Townhouse Community (During academic year 2021 - 2022 there will be separate sections of the Townhouse Community for first-year students and sophomores.)
+- Townhouse Community (During academic year 2022-2023, the Townhouse Community will house sophomores.)

 Unless you're applying to live in a Program House, the decision about which residence hall you'll be in is determined by a random auto-allocation process, based on your preferences.
 The timing of your application does not influence the selection process; the auto-allocation is conducted based on all the applications received by the May 15, 2022 deadline.